OurangIlang/pmsm-fault-detection-1dcnn/README.md

 # PMSM Predictive Maintenance Dashboard

 This repository contains a 1D Convolutional Neural Network (1D-CNN) model and a Streamlit web application for detecting stator faults in a 1.0 kW Permanent Magnet Synchronous Motor (PMSM).
-The system analyzes Z-axis accelerometer vibration data to classify the motor's condition into three categories: `normal`, `coil_short`, and `interturn_short`[cite: 1, 2, 3].
+The system analyzes Z-axis accelerometer vibration data to classify the motor's condition into three categories: `normal`, `coil_short`, and `interturn_short`.

 ## Dataset
 The model is trained on a public vibration dataset.
 The dataset is excluded from this repository to comply with file size constraints.
 * **Source**: [Mendeley Data - PMSM Vibration Dataset](https://data.mendeley.com/datasets/rgn5brrgrn/5)
 * **Instructions**: Download the `.tdms` files from the provided URL.
-To execute the training pipeline, extract the files into your designated local data directory and update the path in the Jupyter Notebook[cite: 3].
+To execute the training pipeline, extract the files into your designated local data directory and update the path in the Jupyter Notebook.

 ## Features
-* **1D-CNN Architecture**: Deep learning model configured for time-series vibration signal classification[cite: 1, 3].
+* **1D-CNN Architecture**: Deep learning model configured for time-series vibration signal classification.
 * **Streamlit Interface**: A web application (`app.py`) for uploading raw `.tdms` logs and displaying real-time diagnostic results and confidence metrics.
 * **Automated Data Extraction**: Parses raw `.tdms` files to extract 2048-point segments for model inference.